openactive/openactive-test-suite/packages/test-interface-criteria/README.md

 ### Opportunity-Offer

 An Opportunity-Offer is a combination of an [Opportunity](https://openactive.io/open-booking-api/EditorsDraft/#dfn-opportunity) and one of its [Offers](https://openactive.io/modelling-opportunity-data/#describing-offers-code-schema-offer-code-).
 This combination is selected by a customer in order to make a booking in real life.
-Similarly, Test Suite tests select an Opportunity-Offer before testing a booking flow.
+Similarly, Test Suite tests select one or more Opportunity-Offers – packaging each into an [OrderItem](https://openactive.io/open-booking-api/EditorsDraft/#schema-orderitem) – before testing a booking flow.

 ### Criteria